mikescotthc/terminal-only-ubuntu-desktop/README.md

 People have done it and written articles before – the original article I read was by [Bryan Lunduke](https://www.networkworld.com/article/3085139/30-days-in-a-terminal-day-1-the-essentials.html) who set himself the challenge of running his life through the terminal for 30 days in 2016.
 He lasted 10 apparently.
 I don’t recommend doing this without another machine with the GUI to help you along!
 So, yeah, plenty of people more knowledgeable than me online, but my aim is to provide easy to follow instructions for someone who, like me, is getting to grips with Infra as Code whilst being geeky.
 Some of this will be basic, but I have found sometimes in my training, basic guides have helped me.

+Recommended first time use for people new(ish) to Ansible would be clone this and sit it in a sub-folder of your Ansible folder (eg. /etc/ansible and so /etc/ansible/terminalonlyubuntu).

 This repo will allow you to automate installation of all the cool tools to use the terminal for your day.
 My aim is to keep is updated with new apps and to streamline, eventually add automation of building the machine too, etc.

 After running the playbook, you’ll be able to do text-based web browsing (which is so satisfying), view emails, create a word processing document or presentation, export files as any compatible file type, create spreadsheets, view your favourite articles via RSS and other things that you could easily just do in the GUI without bothering with all this.
 But that’s less fun.